NXPHoverGames/GitBook-AIM/qualification-round-track.md

 ## Download Qualification Track

 {% hint style="danger" %}
-The qualification track was updatd on 22nd June,2022.
+The qualification track was updatd on 1st July,2022.
 Please download the new track available below.
+{% endhint %}

+{% hint style="warning" %}
+This is final track for qualification round.
+No more modifications will be taking place.
+(Finalized: 1st June,2022)
 {% endhint %}

 Download the following zip file containing the qualification round track and extract it in _**\~ros2ws/nxp_gazebo/models/**_ .